 This technique has been successfully applied to mapping depth to the base of backfilled quarries, depth of landfills, the thickness of overburden, and the topography of groundwater.

 How does Seismic Refraction geophysics work?

 Seismic Refraction surveys commonly involve laying out a spread of geophones in a straight line, with seismic impact source points positioned with and off the ends of the geophone spread.

-Seismic refraction involves measuring the travel time of the component of seismic energy which travels down to the top of a rock (or other distinct density contrast), is refracted along the top of rock, and returns to the surface as a head wave along a wave front.
-The shock waves which return from the top of rock are refracted waves, and for geophones at a distance from the shot point, always represent the first arrival of seismic energy.
+Seismic Refraction involves measuring the travel time of the component of seismic energy which travels down to the top of a rock (or other distinct density contrast), is refracted along the top of rock, and returns to the surface like a head wave along a wavefront.
+The shock waves which return from the top of the rock are refracted waves, and from the geophones at a distance from the shot point, always represent the first arrival of seismic energy.

-Seismic refraction is generally applicable only where the seismic velocities of layers increase with depth.
+It is generally applicable only where the seismic velocities of layers increase with depth.
 Therefore, where higher velocity (e.g. clay) layers may overlie lower velocity (e.g. sand or gravel) layers, seismic refraction may yield incorrect results.
-Seismic refraction is commonly limited to mapping layers that occur at depths less than 100 feet.
+This technique is commonly limited to mapping layers that occur at depths less than 100 feet.

 Greater depths are possible, but the required array lengths may exceed site dimensions, and the shot energy required to transmit seismic arrivals for the required distances may necessitate the use of very large explosive charges.
 In addition, the lateral resolution of data degrades with increasing array length since the path that a seismic first arrival travels may migrate laterally off of the trace of the desired seismic profile.
 Recent advances in the inversion of seismic refraction data have made it possible to image relatively small, non-stratigraphic targets such as foundation elements, and to perform refraction profiling in the presence of localized low-velocity zones such as incipient sinkholes.